KOSF: Classic Rock

+Classic Hits KOSF

 KKSF began shifting towards a classic hits format in February 2011 after Entercom added classic rock on KUZX (using the frequency of KKSF's one-time sister station KDFC).
-The classic hits format had previously been heard on CBS Radio's KFRC-FM, which became a simulcast of all-news KCBS in October 2008.
-The transition to classic hits was completed on April 8, 2011 at 3 p.m., when the station rebranded as "Oldies 103.7".
+In the Bay Area, the classic hits format had previously been heard on CBS Radio's KFRC-FM, which became a simulcast of all-news KCBS in October 2008.

+The transition to classic hits on KKSF was completed on April 8, 2011, at 3 pm, when the station rebranded as "Oldies 103.7".
 The last song on "The Band" was "Changes" by David Bowie, while the first song on "Oldies" was "I Got You (I Feel Good)" by James Brown.
 The branding was changed to simply "103.7 FM" in December.
 On January 3, 2012, KKSF changed its call sign to KOSF.

 In November 2013, KOSF adopted a new on-air moniker, "The Bay's 103.7".
-The station rebranded again on May 2, 2014 at 5 p.m., this time to "Big 103.7".
-No programming changes were made in either case.
+The station rebranded again on May 2, 2014, at 5 pm, this time to "Big 103.7".
+No programming or staff changes were made in either case.
 The first song on "Big" was "Born to Be Wild" by Steppenwolf.

+80s Hits

 On June 6, 2016, iHeartMedia announced that KOSF would flip to all-1980s hits as "iHeart80s @ 103.7" that day at noon.
 The change came after its namesake webstream was ranked the most-listened-to stream on the iHeartRadio streaming platform and mobile application for 2016.
 The last song on Big was "Last Dance" by Donna Summer, and the first song on iHeart80s was "We Built This City" by San Francisco band Starship.

 KOSF aired commercial-free for its first eight days.
-Legendary MTV VJ Martha Quinn began hosting the station's morning show on June 14.
-This marks the second station in the San Francisco market that has aired an all-1980s format, the first being sister station KIOI from November 2000 to January 2002.
+MTV VJ Martha Quinn began hosting the station's morning drive time show on June 14.

-On May 24, 2021, at 10 a.m., KOSF relaunched with a broader-based classic hits format as "80s Plus 103.7"; while 1980s hits still remain the focus of the format, the change saw the station being augmented by songs from the late 1970s and the 1990s, to a certain extent bringing the station closer to what it was prior to the debut of the prior format.
+On May 24, 2021, at 10 am, KOSF relaunched with a broader-based classic hits format as "80s Plus 103.7".
+While 1980s hits still remain the focus of the format, the change saw the station added some songs from the late 1970s and the 1990s.
+To a certain extent, this brought the station closer to what it was prior to the debut of the prior format.
 The last song as "iHeart '80s" was "Oh Sherrie" by Hanford native Steve Perry, while the first song as "80s Plus" was "I Love Rock 'n' Roll" by Joan Jett & the Blackhearts.

-Shortly after the move, in January 2022, likely due to popularity of the show, Martha Quinn's morning show was moved to middays and expanded to become a national show across all of iHeart's classic hits stations, including KOSF; to fill in the morning show gap, KOSF promoted Christie James, former midday DJ and co-host of the Martha Quinn Show, to the slot as "Morning Drive with Christie Live", also promoting former show producer Karena Velasquez to co-host.
+Shortly after the move, in January 2022, likely due to popularity of her morning show on KOSF, Martha Quinn was chosen to become a national show host across all of iHeart's classic hits stations, including KOSF.
+Her syndicated show was offered to stations in their midday time slot.
+To fill in the morning show gap, KOSF promoted Christie James, former midday DJ and co-host of the Martha Quinn Show.
+Her show was named "Morning Drive with Christie Live".
+Former show producer Karena Velasquez was promoted to co-host.